Ohashi House

 Google Maps

-The Ohashi House is a few minutes' walk from the canal area, across Motomachi-dori.
-From the station, go south on Motomachi-dori and turn right at the second traffic light—it’s a minute away on the left.
+The Ohashi House is just a few minutes’ walk from the canal area, across Motomachi-dori.
+From Kurashiki Station, head south along Motomachi-dori and turn right at the second traffic light—it’s about a minute away on the left.

 Resources